preactjs/preact-www/content/en/guide/v10/typescript.md

 ## Class Components

 Preact's `Component` class is a [generic class](https://www.typescriptlang.org/docs/handbook/generics.html#generic-classes).
 This type has two generic type parameters which correspond `props` and `state`.
-These generic type parameters are empty objects by default:
+These generic type parameters are empty objects by default. `children?` as `ComponentChildren` type is added to `Component`'s `props` by `RenderableProps` type:

 ```ts
 interface Component<P = {}, S = {}> {